neuroidss/lab-governance/README.md

 Domain:
 - Visibl client relationship
 - technical resources of the Visibl project, including code and 3rd party services

-### Visibl Developer

-Purpose: Product

-Accountabilities:
-- taking tasks from the backlog and implementing them
-- representing your own work to Visibl

 ## CIRCLES